MichelePiot/HennepinTheatreTrustApp/README.md

 The ideal user would be able to find the information necessary while tailored towards someone with the interests, activities, and culture of a high school student.

+**Objectives**

+While refining the feedback of the prototypes, the key design objectives were determined:

+* Desire to be entertaining and engaging for high school students
+* Encouraging for users to get involved within the community
+* Simple
+* Fit culture of current teens (favorites, inclusion of social media, new feed, easily connect with each other)

+**Low-Fidelity Prototyping**

 Rapid prototyping included a set of basic prototypes with different design approaches to be tested at the low fidelity level for immediate user feedback.

 ![1](https://github.com/MichelePiot/HennepinTheatreTrustApp/blob/master/ProjectFiles/Rapid%20Prototyping%20%601.png)